jvasile/launchtube/README.md

 You *can* develop on the WSL side but build and run on the Windows side.
 This is what I do.
 There are many ways to accomplish this.

+## Thanks

+  * [Pixabay](https://pixabay.com/images/search/animals) for all the animal photos in the profile pics under an easy license.